 YES!!
 If you have the money to buy a Springfree trampoline, don’t skimp.
 Plus, remember that the savings you get when buying a cheaper trampoline may end up costing you down the line – in a broken arm, broken leg, and hopefully not worse.
 Best case scenario if you buy a cheap trampoline?
 You have to replace the net twice a year, at $100 a net.
 Makes more sense to spend the money on quality in the first place, doesn’t it?

 It’s a trampoline you’re talking about here.
 People, especially kids, get hurt on trampolines.
 There are over 100,000 reported trampoline-related injuries in the United States alone per year.

 Where can I find them for sale?

-Springfree trampolines are available in the US, UK, and Canada, in stores such as Costco, Canadian Tire, Toys R Us, and Rainbow Play Systems.
+Springfree trampolines are available in the US, UK, and Canada, Australia, and New Zealand, in stores such as Canadian Tire, Toys R Us, and Rainbow Play Systems.

 However, you can often get a better deal at Amazon.